note35/booking_taipeihacks/README.md

 ## Setup - Backend

+0.(Option) Running python in virtualenv

+    virtualenv -p /usr/local/bin/python3.5 venv
+    . venv3.5/bin/activate

-1. For initializing the project, you need to install all requirement first.
+1.For initializing the project, you need to install all requirement first.

     pip install -r requirement.txt

-2. After you installed those requirement, you can run the program by command below.
+2.After you installed those requirement, you can run the program by command below.

     python flaskr.py

-3. Then, you can access the restful API.
+3.Then, you can access the restful API.

-    Get evaluation statistics of given city:
+    - Get evaluation statistics of given city:

         http://127.0.0.1:5000/evaluation_statistics/<city>

-    Get views statistics of given city:
+    - Get views statistics of given city:

         http://127.0.0.1:5000/views_statistics/<city>

-    Get all hotels in given city:
+    - Get all hotels in given city:

         http://127.0.0.1:5000/hotel_list/<city>

 ## Setup - Frontend

-1. Please run backend engine first.
+1.Please run backend engine first.

-2. For initializing the project, you need to install all requirement first.
+2.For initializing the project, you need to install all requirement first.

     cd portal
     npm install

-3. After you installed those requirement, you can run the program by command below.
+3.After you installed those requirement, you can run the program by command below.

     npm run production